Topzle Topzle

 2. George VI continued as titular Emperor of India until 22 June 1948, and remained head of state as King of India until th

-3. As monarch, George VI was Supreme Governor of the Church of England.
-He was also a member of the Church of Scotland.
+3. As monarch, George VI was Supreme Governor of the Church of England and a member of the Church of Scotland.

 4. His godparents were: Queen Victoria (his great-grandmother, for whom his grandmother the Princess of Wales stood proxy);